-- i) What are project lessons learned, failures/lost opportunities to date?
-What might have been done better or differently? - ii) Assess the effectiveness of exit strategies and approaches to phase out assistance provided by the project including contributing factors and constraints?
-Is there a need for recalibration? - iii) What factors of the project achievements are contingent on specific local context or enabling environment factors? - iv) Are the actions and results from project interventions likely to be sustained, ideally through ownership by the local partners and stakeholders? - v) What are the key factors that will require attention in order to improve prospects of sustainability, scalability or replication of project outcomes/outputs/results?
+- iii) What factors of the project achievements are contingent on specific local context or enabling environment factors? - iv) Are the actions and results from project interventions likely to be sustained, ideally through ownership by the local partners and stakeholders? - v) What are the key factors that will require attention to improve prospects of sustainability, scalability, or replication of project outcomes/outputs/results?

-5.11 Conclusions, Recommendations and Lessons Learned
+5.11 Conclusions & Recommendations

-The IE team will include a section of the report setting out the evaluation's evidence-based conclusions, in light of the findings.
+The IE team will include a section of the report setting out the evaluation's evidence-based conclusions, considering the findings.
 Explain whether the project will be able to achieve planned development objective and outcomes by the end of implementation.